Starr Andrews: Early years

-2016–2017 season
+2016–17 season

 Andrews decided to move up to the junior level, coached by Delmore and Peter Kongkasem in Lakewood, California and Riverside, California.
 Making her international debut, she won the junior ladies title at the Golden Bear of Zagreb in October 2016.

 In January, she received the junior silver medal at the 2017 U.S. Championships.
 After Amber Glenn withdrew, Andrews was added to the U.S. team to the 2017 World Junior Championships in Taipei, Taiwan.
 At the event, held in March, she qualified to the final segment by placing ninth in the short program and went on to finish twelfth overall.

-2017–2018 season
+2017–18 season

 Andrews began her season on the junior level, placing fifth at the ISU Junior Grand Prix in Austria.
 In December, making her senior international debut, she placed sixth at the 2017 CS Golden Spin of Zagreb, where she also obtained the minimum technical scores for both senior-level ISU Championships.

 In January, Andrews finished sixth in the senior ladies' category at the 2018 U.S. Championships, having placed eighth in the short program and fifth in the free skate.
 She was assigned to the 2018 Four Continents, where she placed seventh, and the 2018 World Junior Championships, from which she withdrew.
 She was replaced by Emmy Ma.

-2018–2019 season
+2018–19 season

 In early August, Andrews competed at the 2018 CS Asian Open Figure Skating Trophy; she placed second in the short program with a personal best score but dropped to fifth after the free skate.
 In September, at the 2018 CS Autumn Classic International, she ranked fifth in the short and seventh overall.
 She attempted the triple Axel in the free program, but her jump had a two-footed landing and was downgraded due to insufficient rotation.
 She made her Grand Prix debut in October at the 2018 Skate America and placed ninth in the short program, tenth in the free skate, and tenth overall.
 She was also invited to the 2018 Skate Canada International, where she placed fourth in the short program, ninth in the free skate, and seventh overall.

-Andrews placed eighth at the 2019 U.S. Championships.
+Andrews would place eighth at the 2019 U.S. Championships before going on to win silver at the 2019 International Challenge Cup and the 2019 Egna Spring Trophy.

-2019–2020 season
+2019–20 season

 Beginning on the Challenger series, Andrews placed fifth at both the 2019 CS Lombardia Trophy and the 2019 CS Finlandia Trophy.
 On the Grand Prix, Andrews placed fourth in the short program at the 2019 Internationaux de France with a new personal best.
 Fifth in the free skate, she placed fifth overall.

 Andrews finished sixth at the 2020 U.S. Championships.
 Finishing the season at the 2020 World Junior Championships, Andrews placed eighth.